 The Department of Justice Studies strives to provide students with excellence in undergraduate and graduates studies.
 The interdisciplinary Justice Studies major consists of a 15-credit core requirement that emphasizes theory, research and practice.
 It is different from a criminal justice major available at many other academic institutions in New Jersey.
 The core liberal arts curriculum and field-specific concentrations offer a wider interdisciplinary course of study to meet new professional challenges in the justice and legal systems.
-In addition, the core is enhanced by concentration electives in one of three areas: International Justice, Justice Systems or Paralegal Studies.
-The department also offers minors in four dynamic areas: Criminal Justice, Environmental Justice, Justice & Families, and Paralegal Studies.
+In addition, the core is enhanced by concentration electives in one of three areas: International Justice, Criminal Justice or Paralegal Studies.
+The department also offers minors in five dynamic areas: Criminal Justice, Environmental Justice, Justice & Families, Paralegal Studies, and Social Justice.
 Graduate students may pursue the American Bar Association (ABA) approved Post-Baccalaureate Paralegal Studies Certificate.
 This program is an appropriate course of study for entry-level preparation into the legal environment.

 With the exception of giving legal advice, making court appearances and setting fees, a paralegal may carry out many tasks.
 Paralegals may not provide legal services directly to the public, except as permitted by law.